I am looking for my next challenge. Check out my CV and Get in Touch

 Dedicate a link to the account.
 Most users expect to access their account information via the top right or top left corner of a website, with the preference being the top right.
 Here I used a “Hub and Spoke” architecture—a landing page that links out to individual sections.

 Other options included a drop-down menu to give the user all of the choices at a glance.
-At the end of the day it you and your team that should choice the right method that suits your stakeholders.
+Align with your team, get stakeholders sign-off and good luck!

 Pssst… here is sneak preview of the final UI